 In the Wetlands an array of wading birds can be viewed foraging for fish and crustaceans in the waterways.
 This area depicts the amazing diversity of our natural wetlands that are important fringing areas and provide a link to many ecosystems.

 In this area, you will find a multitude of bird species – including the black-necked stork – as well as fruit bats, koalas and ‘The Hut’.

 ‘The Hut’ is the central location from which most of our Tours and Presentations depart or occur.

-Wildlife Habitat is the only park in the world successfully breeding Black-Necked Storks.
-Along the Stork Walk you can you see their amazing courtship displays and watch their chicks develop and mature.
+Wildlife Habitat is the only park in the world to have successfully bred Black-Necked Storks.
+Along the Stork Walk you can see our female Black-Necked Stork Jabbie who has mothered 18 offspring.